 I mean we’re beautiful, the island is beautiful that’s a pretty good place to start in my opinion.
 I visited Puerto Rico for the first time this winter.
-As an American, specifically and American based on the east coast admitting that sound almost ridiculous.
+As an American, specifically and American based on the east coast admitting that sounds almost ridiculous.
 That’s part of the problem, not enough Americans are considering a vacation in Puerto Rico!
 Sure, we’re going to the Caribbean in huge numbers but why aren’t more of us visiting Puerto Rico?

 When we look specifically at LGBTQ travel and lesbian vacations, Puerto Rico stands out even more as an outstanding choice.
 Many parts of the Caribbean are as well known for their homophobia as they are for their crystal clear waters.
 It is still illegal to be LGBT in 11 countries in the Caribbean.
 Many others still remain incredibly difficult for queer people to enjoy when off the big-name resorts.
-Puerto Rico has had marriage equality since 2015, employment protections and is overall very LGBT friendly, especially in the city of San Juan.
-If you are looking to enjoy the incredible weather, blue water and white sand beaches of the Caribean as a queer person start with Puerto Rico.
+Puerto Rico has had marriage equality since 2015, employment protections, and is overall very LGBT friendly, especially in the city of San Juan.
+If you are looking to enjoy the incredible weather, blue water and white sand beaches of the Caribbean as a queer person start with Puerto Rico.

 Fun Facts About Puerto Rico